OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

    Each pluggable transport can be configured separately.

 The configuration file for OpenDDS is a human-readable ini-style text file.
-:ref:`Table 7-1 <run_time_configuration--reftable8>` shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.
+:ref:`This table <run_time_configuration--sections>` shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.

-.. _run_time_configuration--reftable8:
+.. _run_time_configuration--sections:

-**Table  Configuration File Sections**
+**Configuration File Sections**

 .. list-table::
    :header-rows: 1